aboehm/vagrant-elk/README.md

-# Vagrant environment for puppet 4 (debian based)
+# Vagrant environment for ELK

 ## Overview

-A template for a Vagrant environment for puppet 4 based provisiong with debian based systems.
+A template for a Vagrant environment for ELK stack (debian based).

 ## Usage